Weight loss surgery in Nashville, Tennessee

 As a bariatric patient, you will receive ongoing support from our weight loss coaches.
 This includes:

-- Seminars about weight loss surgery options before you choose a procedure
+- Seminars or Webinars about weight loss surgery options before you choose a procedure

 - Classes with dietitians and exercise physiologists